tinymce/tinymce-docs/get-started/filter-content.md

 In this section of the guide we will look at the [formats]({{ site.baseurl }}/configure/content-filtering/#font_formats) configuration option, which enables developers to override TinyMCE defaults and add custom "formats" to the editor.

-A format is the style that get applied to text when a user presses, for example, the bold button inside the editor.
-TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when a user clicks (in this example) the bold button.
+A format is the style that gets applied to text when a user presses the bold button inside the editor.
+TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when a user clicks the bold button for example.

 ### Style merging